 You must give the police your name and address, but you have the right to stay silent after that.
 If you don’t talk and the case goes to trial, the court will be told of this and your failure to answer questions may strengthen the case against you.

 There are clear rules the police must follow.
 You should be given regular breaks for food, the cell and interview room should be clean and properly heated, and the police should not follow a line of questioning which puts unreasonable pressure on the suspect.
 Someone who is deaf or can’t speak English should be given a signer or an interpreter.

 Whether you are arrested or go to a police station voluntarily, you are entitled to free legal advice from a solicitor.
 If you have been arrested or are being questioned about a serious offence, or if you feel at all unsure about your legal position, it’s better not to answer questions (except your name and address) until you have had a chance to speak to the solicitor.

-Your interview at the police station will probably be recorded on tape.
+Your interview at the police station will probably be recorded.
 It will begin with questions about your name and address before moving on to more serious matters.

 If your interview is not recorded, notes should be made by the officer concerned.
 You should have the opportunity to see these notes and to sign them if you agree they are a fair record of what was said.

 The police can take your fingerprints, photographs of you, and a DNA sample like a mouth swab.
 You cannot refuse to let them do this.

 Your fingerprints and DNA samples can be kept on the police database, even if you’re released without charge later.